prokyber/EasyVFDD/README.md

 # EasyVFDD Library

-Library for controling EasyVFDD desk  by providing an array of three uint8_t nums as a binary representation of display columns.
-User can also control built in RGB LEDs.
+A library for controlling EasyVFDD desk by providing an array of three uint8_t nums as a binary representation of display columns.
+User can also control the built-in RGB LEDs.

 ## VFDDLedColor (Enum)